hcp4715/Chuan-Peng-Lab/content/en/authors/admin/_index.md

   icon_pack: fas
   link: '#contact'
 superuser: true
-title: Chuan-Peng Lab
+title: Meta-Self Lab
 ---

 # Home

-Welcome to Meta-self Lab!
+Welcome to the Meta-Self Lab!

-The lab aims to probe into the essence of self, employing meta-analytic tools and modeling methods.
-Transparency and reproducibility are at the core of our research, as we replicate important studies, re-examine key findings and redefine concepts.
-We do, and only do, rigorous and robust science.
+The lab is lead by Prof., Dr., Hu Chuan-Peng at the school of psychology, Nanjing Normal University, Nanjing, China.
+We interested in how human process self-related information, with a "3M" approach: meta-science, (cognitive) modeling, and (psychological) measurement.
+We are also trying to apply the "3M" approach to the mental health issues in the real world.

+Openness, transparency, and reproducibility are core values in our research.
+We keep learning new methods and and adopting new practices to make our research as rigorous and robust as possible.

 Equality is another core value of our lab.
-We are dedicated to fostering a culture where everyone is respected and every idea is valued.
-Regardless of your gender, ethnicity, or academic background, you're welcomed to join our quest for truth.
+We are dedicated to fostering a culture where everyone involved is respected and every idea is valued.